Solar Guides

 Claiming massive rebates that others are not

-The federal STC rebate is the same for everyone.
+The federal STC rebate is the same for everyone and reduces each year until 2030.
 State rebates have fixed values.
 If one company claims a $5,000 rebate others do not mention, dig deeper.

 dangerous